Kodowa/incidentalcomplexity/_posts/2017-02-14-ex1-crazy-mike.md

 ```
 search @session @browser
-  [#app page:"homepage"]
+  [#app page: "Home"]
   view = [#page-contents]

 bind @browser
-  view <- [class:"main-page" children:
+  view <- [class: "main-page" children:
-    [#h1 text:"Welcome to Crazy Mike's!"]
+    [#h1 text: "Welcome to Crazy Mike's!"]
-      [#p text:"Located on the scenic Pulaski Highway in East Baltimore, Crazy Mike's has the region's best selection of used electronics, and our prices are INSANE!"]
+      [#p text: "Located on the scenic Pulaski Highway in East Baltimore, Crazy Mike's has the region's best selection of used electronics, and our prices are INSANE!"]
-    [#p text:"Hours: Tue-Sat 2pm-4am"]
+    [#p text: "Hours: Tue-Sat 2pm-4am"]
-    [#p text:"Contact: (410) 768-7000, Ask for Mike"]
+    [#p text: "Contact: (410) 768-7000, Ask for Mike"]]
-  ]
 ```

 #### Computers